Hectorcaban-sudo/SalesforceNexusServer/README.md

 — here or on a different instance:

-- Salesforce orgs, event channels/routing, integrations (including SharePoint File/List sinks), SharePoint connections + file/list actions, alerts, rules (including their JDM), and every Admin Configuration setting (DSSClient, Langflow, Email/SMTP, message broker, processing mode).
+- Salesforce orgs, event channels/routing, integrations (including SharePoint File/List sinks), SharePoint connections + file/list actions, alerts, rules (including their JDM), **projects and project members**, and every Admin Configuration setting (DSSClient, Langflow, Email/SMTP, message broker, processing mode).
 - **Uploaded processor scripts, including their actual code** — not just metadata, so a restored instance can run them immediately.
 - Records are upserted by their original id, which preserves the links between an event's routing